aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 ## How to Define Default Options for ChartDataLabels of ChartSeries

 The ChartDataLabelCollection class defines properties which can be used to set default options for ChartDataLabels for Chart Series.
-These properties include ShowCategoryName, ShowBubbleSize, ShowPercentage, ShowSeriesName, ShowValue etc.
+These properties include ShowCategoryName, ShowBubbleSize, ShowPercentage, ShowSeriesName, ShowValue etc:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Charts-WorkWithChartDataLabels-DefaultOptionsForDataLabels.cs" >}}